-The following overview is taken from the Oregon Department of Revenue Local Budgeting Manual revised May 2012 to reflect changes to the law passed in 2011 and which took effect on January 1, 2012.
-References to sections that were renumbered in the current law, and references to other chapters in the Local Budget Manual have been removed.
+The following overview is taken from the Oregon Department of Revenue Local Budgeting Manual in accordance with current law.
 ORS is the Oregon Revised Statutes and Chapter 294 is the Local Budget Law, e.g., ORS 294.

-1. Appoint budget officer (ORS 294.331).

-2. Appoint electors to the budget committee (ORS 294.414).
-The budget committee consists of the governing body of the local government and an equal number of electors appointed by the governing body.

-3. Prepare proposed budget (ORS 294.426).
-The budget officer prepares or supervises the preparation of a proposed budget to present to the budget committee.

-4. Publish notice of budget committee meeting (ORS 294.401).
+- 1. Appoint budget officer (ORS 294.331). - 2.
+Appoint electors to the budget committee (ORS 294.414).
+The budget committee consists of the governing body of the local government and an equal number of electors appointed by the governing body. - 3.
+Prepare proposed budget (ORS 294.426).
+The budget officer prepares or supervises the preparation of a proposed budget to present to the budget committee. - 4.
+Publish notice of budget committee meeting (ORS 294.401).
 After the proposed budget is prepared, the budget officer publishes a "Notice of Budget Committee Meeting."
 The notice must contain the date, place and time of the budget committee's first formal meeting, and of the meeting in which public comment will be heard.
-It may contain notice of several meetings, if the budget officer anticipates that more than one meeting will be needed.

-• If the sole form of notice is publication in a newspaper, it must be published at least twice, five to 30 days before the scheduled budget committee meeting date.

-• If the notice is published both in a newspaper and online, it need only be published once in the newspaper, but the publication must include the website address for the online publication, and it must be published online for at least 10 days before the meeting.

-• If the notice is hand delivered or mailed, only one notice is required, not later than 10 days before the meeting.

-5. Budget committee meets (ORS 294.426).
+It may contain notice of several meetings, if the budget officer anticipates that more than one meeting will be needed. - If the sole form of notice is publication in a newspaper, it must be published at least twice, five to 30 days before the scheduled budget committee meeting date. - If the notice is published both in a newspaper and online, it need only be published once in the newspaper, but the publication must include the website address for the online publication, and it must be published online for at least 10 days before the meeting. - If the notice is hand delivered or mailed, only one notice is required, not later than 10 days before the meeting. - 5.
+Budget committee meets (ORS 294.426).
 The budget message is delivered at the first budget committee meeting.
 The budget message explains the proposed budget and any significant changes in the local government's fiscal policy or financial position.
 After the initial meeting, the budget committee may meet as many times as needed to revise and complete the budget.
 At least one meeting must provide the opportunity for questions and comments from any interested person.
 The budget committee is allowed to meet for training and advisory reviews throughout the year, but the budget may not be deliberated before the first meeting for which notice is published.
 All meetings are subject to Oregon's Public Meetings Law (ORS Chapter 192).